stla/jackpolynomials/README.md

 ```

 We use `asSimpleParametricSpray` because, contrary to the Hall-Littlewood
-J-polynomial, the Macdonald J-polynomial is not represented by a
+$P$-polynomial, the Macdonald $P$-polynomial is not represented by a
 `SimpleParametricSpray a` spray but by a `ParametricSpray a` spray, because
 its coefficients are not polynomials in the two parameters $q$ and $t$, but
 ratios of polynomials.